pryoung/papers/2022_venus/README.md

 This repository contains files used for data analysis and generating figures.
 All software are written in IDL.
 The EIS and AIA Solarsoft libraries are required.

+## AIA data analysis

+The key routine is `aia_get_venus.pro`.

 ## EIS data analysis

-The routine eis_venus_select.pro was written to derive the Fe XII 195.12 intensity at the center of the Venus shadow.
+The routine `eis_venus_select.pro` was written to derive the Fe XII 195.12 intensity at the center of the Venus shadow.
 The procedure for running this routine is indicated in the example below:

 ```
 file=eis_find_file('5-jun-2012 23:00',/lev,/seq)